trentlarson/lives-of-gifts/src/markdown/reasons/why-not.md

 powerful nation-state to take over so it is necessary to support a military by taxes and by force."

-* Immoral (or misguided) ambitions are a threat, but an internal, centralized military power are just as much a threat to prosperity... and maybe more of a threat to basic humanity.
+* Immoral and misguided ambitions are all a threat, but internal, centralized military powers are just as much a threat to prosperity... and more of a threat to basic humanity.
 Dedicated, decentralized defenses have worked in the past for the American Colonies, and more recently for the nations of Vietnam and Afghanistan, showing that a dedicated citizenry can chase off even top